-The P. R.I.C.E. protocol is a series of immediate actions recommended by physicians and physical therapists to treat muscle and other soft tissue injury.
-The protocol should followed 48 – to 72 hours after the injury occurs to prevent additional damage, aid with pain relief, reduce swelling, and promote the healing process.
+The P. R.I.C.E. protocol is a series of immediate actions recommended by physicians and physical therapists to treat muscle and other soft tissue injuries.
+The protocol should be followed 48 to 72 hours after the injury occurs to prevent additional damage, aid with pain relief, reduce swelling, and promote the healing process.

 The P.R.I.C.E.
 Protocol:

 The first step is to protect the injured area by limiting movement.
 Ace bandages and Velcro wraps/braces can be used to help stabilize many injuries.
 A sling will stabilize shoulder and arm injuries.
 Crutches can be used to keep weight off an injured leg or foot.

 For injuries in the abdominal, chest, and upper back twisting and turning motions should be avoided.
 A back brace, abdominal brace and rib wrap can help limit motion and provide support.

 During the first 24-72 hours after an injury lifting items and allowing children and pets in your lap should also be avoided.
 This will provide additional protection against sudden and reflexive movements.